catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 • Lane Invasion Occured: A binary flag (0 or 1) indicating whether a lane invasion has occurred (1 if yes, 0 if no).
-The total size of the observation space is computed by summing the sizes of all individual dimensions, resulting in a comprehensive vector that cap- tures the environmental state perceived by the autonomous vehicle during navigation.
+The total size of the observation space is computed by summing the sizes of all individual dimensions, resulting in a comprehensive vector that cap tures the environmental state perceived by the autonomous vehicle during navigation.